TheLoneTec/Tecs-Assorted-Patches/README.md

 Hotfixes:

-- CAI 5000 (made patch for HSK BasePawn.
+- CAI 5000 (made patch for HSK BasePawn)

 Other 1.4 Additions: